bunto/bunto/site/_docs/github-pages.md

 repository](https://github.com/mojombo/mojombo.github.io) has the name `mojombo.github.io`.

-Content from the `ruby` branch of your repository will be used to build and publish the GitHub Pages site, so make sure your Bunto site is stored there.
+Content from the `master` branch of your repository will be used to build and publish the GitHub Pages site, so make sure your Bunto site is stored there.

 <div class="note info">